Know Your Two-wheeler Brand: Hero MotoCorp

 From Bicycles To Mopeds And Then Motorcycles

 It all started with Hero Cycles, a bicycle manufacturer based out of Ludhiana, Punjab.
-Its founder, Brijmohan Lall Munjal took the business up a notch by teaming up with a bicycle parts maker, Majestic Gears, to make mopeds.
+Its founder, Brijmohan Lall Munjal took the business up a notch by partnering with a bicycle parts maker, Majestic Gears, to make mopeds.
 Majestic Gears was then renamed as Majestic Auto and in 1978, it started manufacturing the Hero Majestic moped.

 Then in 1994, the Splendor was launched.
 That year also marked the production milestone of 10,00,000 units.
 It wasn’t just the technology transfer from Japan that made the company popular.
 Munjal’s leadership and networking skills also helped the company to strengthen its roots in the country.
 In 2000, the Splendor became the world’s largest selling motorcycle and Hero achieved the 40,00,000 production milestone as well!